Jorge-Ortiz-Mata/sales-app/README.md

 ## Launch the Rails Docker Image - Production environment.

-In order to test the production environment of your Rails application app, you will need to build and run the production image.
+In order to test the production environment of your Rails application app in your local computer, you will need to build and run the production image.
 Make sure to have a dummy database created somewhere.
 Localhost is not been taken for the production environment.

 Make sure to have the API Keys within your .env file: